Ditalini

 Health Benefits

-• Contains essential nutrients such as B vitamins, supporting energy metabolism and nerve function.
+- Contains B vitamins, which are essential for energy metabolism and nerve function.

 Storage Tips

-Ditalini pasta should be stored in a cool, dry place away from direct sunlight and moisture.
-An airtight container or resealable bag is ideal for maintaining its quality and preventing pantry pests.
-Properly stored, dried ditalini can last for 1-2 years beyond the 'best by' date.
-Cooked ditalini can be stored in an airtight container in the refrigerator for 3-5 days.
+Ditalini pasta should be stored in a cool, dry place, like a pantry or cupboard, away from direct sunlight and moisture.
+An airtight container is ideal to prevent pests and maintain its quality.
+Properly stored, dry ditalini can last for 1-2 years beyond the "best by" date.
+Cooked ditalini should be refrigerated promptly and used within 3-5 days.

 Marnirni-apinthi Building, Lot Fourteen,